tuttizpro218/RAB_emulator/README.md

 39. ![Screenshot](https://i.imgur.com/wM9Qtmg.png)
 40. And copy this settings:
 41. ![Screenshot](https://i.imgur.com/gqaVXdk.png)
 42. And if you did everything right, then hopefully you are good to go.
-If you have any problems try to use #emulator / #help.
+If you have any problems try to use #emulator.
 If you can't find the problem then ask for it, you just need to scroll up.
 Thanks.